Horticulture

 • CePaCT successfully germinated zygotic embryos from Fijian varieties, and these are growing in vitro.
 Experiments on pre-treatment of coconut zygotic embryos and meristems were successfully implemented and these experiments will be continued in collaboration with UQ to assist in optimisation of the cryopreservation and tissue culture protocols for both coconut embryos and meristems.

-• Research at UQ has made progress into several aspects of coconut plantlet acclimatisation with improvements being made with using improved LED lighting systems and with the enhancement of plant vigour and growth with CO2.
+• Research at UQ has made progress in several aspects of coconut plantlet acclimatisation with improvements being made with using improved LED lighting systems and with the enhancement of plant vigour and growth with CO2.
 Further experiments on optimizing media for acclimatisation will provide further refinements in the protocols which will improve the success of transfer of plantlets to the field and shorten the time to do this.
 In addition, research on the use of different forms of culture systems for the rapid multiplication of coconut plantlets has identified several variables that improve plantlet production and formation in the somatic embryogenesis (SE) pathway.

 • A temporary immersion system has been optimised for the biological density of tissue to be used, the time for the temporary immersion stage and the photoperiod to be used.
-Some adjustments were required and implemented, specifically concerning obtaining research materials, but also about training and capacity building.
+Some adjustments were required and implemented, specifically concerning obtaining research materials, but also about training and capacity-building.

 • Work has started on the preparation of several training aids, including video training modules, protocol manuals and online presentations.
 Although satisfactory as an interim measure, online training alone will not be sufficient to provide partners with a full understanding of the techniques involved in coconut In vitro biology, and hands-on-training would still need to be delivered in year-2 and/or year-3, after travel restrictions have been lifted.
 To move along more rapidly with the preparation of the training aids, appropriate budget variations were proposed and acted on, appointing Dr Adkins on an ACIAR-funded P/T position for 6 months from June 1, 2021, to help work on the development of the training aids.